bodrick/awesome/TOPICS.md

 ## windows11

 *   [krlvm/BeautySearch](https://github.com/krlvm/BeautySearch) - Windows 10+ Search Window appearance tweaker
 *   [mikeroyal/Windows-11-Guide](https://github.com/mikeroyal/Windows-11-Guide) - Windows 10/11 Guide.
-Including Windows Security tools, Graphics (AMD/NVIDIA/Intel ARC), Software Apps, and Resources.
+Including Windows Security tools, Graphics, Gaming, Software Apps, and Resources.
 *   [pbatard/Fido](https://github.com/pbatard/Fido) - A PowerShell script to download Windows or UEFI Shell ISOs
 *   [LSPosed/MagiskOnWSALocal](https://github.com/LSPosed/MagiskOnWSALocal) - Integrate Magisk root and Google Apps into WSA (Windows Subsystem for Android)
 *   [HerMajestyDrMona/Windows11DragAndDropToTaskbarFix](https://github.com/HerMajestyDrMona/Windows11DragAndDropToTaskbarFix) - "Windows 11 Drag & Drop to the Taskbar (Fix)" fixes the missing "Drag & Drop to the Taskbar" support in Windows 11.
 It works with the new Windows 11 taskbar and does not require nasty changes like UndockingDisabled or restoration of the classic taskbar.